ariqhaidar99/exploratory-analysis-of-categorical-esg-relationships/README.md

-# ESG Exploratory Data Analysis
+# My ESG Exploratory Data Analysis

 ## 🌍 Overview
 This repository contains a collection of R-based data analysis projects focusing on environmental health and social policy indicators.
 The scripts demonstrate a complete analytical workflow—from data cleaning and exploratory data analysis (EDA) to hypothesis testing and predictive modelling.